Ants are not Conscious: Chinese paradox

-The parameters $\mu$ and $\sigma$ can be found by means of the {\em maximum likelihood method} outlined by Clauset et al.\cite{Clauset-etal07}.
-In fact one can compare the likelihood of the lognormal distibution explaining the population data with the likelihood that the $1/x$ power law explains it, and it turns out to be of the order of $10^{11}$ times as likely.
+However, the actual distribution of country populations turns out to be a log normal distribution, \footnote{Thank you to Aaron Clauset for pointing this out.} whose probability distribution is The parameters $\mu$ and $\sigma$ can be found by means of the {\em maximum likelihood method} outlined by \citet{Clauset-etal07}.
+In fact one can compare the likelihood of the lognormal distribution explaining the population data with the likelihood that the $1/x$ power law explains it, and it turns out to be of the order of $10^{11}$ times as likely.
 Similar results hold for other population datasets in the range 1965--2005.
 So indeed it would be more likely for one to find oneself in a middle ranked country like Kuwait or Estonia, than in the most populous nations of India or China.
 However, the effect is not marked.
 India and China together have about 2.4 billion people, and the total number of people living in countries with populations in the range 10--100 million is about 2.1 billion, and in the range 100 million to a billion is about 1.5 billion.

 Given the ubiquity of power laws, and the fact that a $1/x$ power law exactly neuters any observer selection effect as in the above case, might a $1/x$ power law be a signature of an arbitrary, or random classification?